-How to register: Registration usually opens mid-August each year.
+How to register: The registration form usually opens mid-August each year.
 Because programs fill quickly, we suggest teachers request a date as soon as they know their preferred date(s) and program(s).

 First time teacher? : First-time teachers to Everglades Education Programs will need to attend an in-park Teacher Workshop.
 You can sign up for a workshop by selecting the workshop date you will attend while registering for your program.